opendistro/for-elasticsearch-docs/docs/sql/index.md

 # SQL

 Open Distro for Elasticsearch SQL lets you write queries in SQL rather than the [Elasticsearch query domain-specific language (DSL)](../elasticsearch/full-text).
-If you're already familiar with SQL and don't want to learn the query DSL, SQL is a great option.
+If you're already familiar with SQL and don't want to learn the query DSL, this feature is a great option.

 To use the feature, send requests to the `_opendistro/_sql` URI.
 You can use a request parameter or the request body (recommended).